 End Milepost: 1764.3 Time: 14:48

 Miles to go: 425.5

 Map: Click on map pin

 In the meantime I organized the ordering of supper from Domino’s Pizza for myself and two other hikers principally because the German had no phone.
-At 17:45 I again inquired about the laundry.
-It was bad timing on my part; the proprietor had a burr in his saddle for hikers and he chose mild mannered me to vent his hiker frustrations.
+At 17:45 I again inquired of the above proprietor about the laundry.
+It was bad timing on my part; he had a burr in his saddle for hikers and he chose mild mannered me to vent his hiker frustrations.
 He advised that his machines were too big for hiker laundry.
 I replied we had similar machines at home and they did small loads just fine.
 Boom!
 He advised that he was not my servant!
 Yipes!
-I told him I would get all the hiker laundry gathers for one hiker load.
+I told him I would get all the hiker laundry gathered for one hiker load.
 I went to room 8 and room 3 to collect their laundry, grabbed my own (room 5) and was then shown two more rooms whose occupants were hikers.
 I knocked on each but they elected not to join in the contract.
 The grumpy proprietor settled down and laundry service was provided.

 Supper arrived on schedule and we three ate together in the parking lot while sitting on lawn chairs.
 (See Lisa’s opinion above!)

-After being dropped at the trailhead, Klaus kept up with me for the first two hundred yards; it was as flat as a football field.
+After being dropped at the trailhead, Klaus kept up with me for the first two hundred yards; it was as flat as a football (soccer?) field.
 As the terrain began to rise, he may have stopped for another cigarette because I never saw him again.
 Suffice it to say, he was a nice guy, but not a European version of Relentless!

-The first views of NH from Moose Mountain. were wonderful.
+The first views of NH from Moose Mountain were wonderful.